Aliases for PSMA5 Gene

 GeneCards Summary for PSMA5 Gene

 PSMA5 (Proteasome Subunit Alpha 5) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with PSMA5 include Down Syndrome.
+Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include endopeptidase activity and threonine-type endopeptidase activity.

 UniProtKB/Swiss-Prot for PSMA5 Gene